 - Advise tenants of any arrears or an unacceptable payment pattern immediately after these arise. - Emphasise personal contact between tenants and housing services staff as the key to successful prevention, control and recovery.
 The clear majority of arrears work by housing staff should involve personal contact with tenants.
-In order to achieve this, we recognise that some time working outside usual office hours is necessary to accommodate the needs of working tenants. - Secure lump-sum repayment wherever possible and if not possible, secure an agreement for payment of arrears that is affordable and based on the knowledge of the tenants' income and expenditure. - Allocation interviews and accompanied viewings should be completed in all cases as they are a key part of the arrears control process. - All new tenants are given the opportunity to get information and assistance from the Tenancy Sustainment Service.
-During the first year of tenancy all new tenants are contacted by the Tenancy Sustainment Service and offered a follow up appointment. - New tenants that are not transfers are contacted by the Housing Services Officer within 6 weeks of taking up occupancy.
-If the Housing Services Officer feels that it is necessary to visit then this will be arranged for example if the tenant is vulnerable and requires support however, where possible the contact will be carried out remotely.
+In order to achieve this, we recognise that some time working outside usual office hours is necessary to accommodate the needs of working tenants. - Secure lump-sum repayment wherever possible and if not possible, secure an agreement for payment of arrears that is affordable and based on the knowledge of the tenants' income and expenditure. - Allocation interviews and accompanied viewings should be completed in all cases as they are a key part of the arrears control process. - All new tenants are given the opportunity to get information and assistance from the Tenancy Sustainment Service at the point of signing the tenancy agreement. - New tenants that are not transfers are offered a home visit by the Housing Services Officer within 6 weeks of taking up occupancy.
+If necessary, this can be carried out remotely or over the telephone.
 This enables early identification of any problems and gives the new tenant an opportunity to raise any issues they may wish clarified.
-The Association aims to contact 100% of all New Tenants who are not transfers, however priority will be given to: - o those in their first tenancy, - o those who are under 25, receiving support or are vulnerable, - o tenants who are formerly homeless, with a history of arrears or anti-social behaviour - Housing Services Officers should offer tenants in arrears the opportunity of an interview by the Tenancy Sustainment Officer when arrears arise and at any point where they feel that a significant change of circumstances has occurred. - We will apply for arrears direct deductions from Benefits (including Universal Credit) where the conditions for such deductions are met.
+The Association aims to contact 100% of all New Tenants who are not transfers, however priority will be given to: - o those in their first tenancy, - o those who are under 25, receiving support or are vulnerable, - tenants who are formerly homeless, with a history of arrears or anti-social behaviour - Housing Services Officers should offer tenants in arrears the opportunity of an interview by the Tenancy Sustainment Officer when arrears arise and at any point where they feel that a significant change of circumstances has occurred. - We will apply for arrears direct deductions from Benefits (including Universal Credit) where the conditions for such deductions are met.